marlonpatrick/kafka-mongodb-outbox-transformer/README.md

 The implementation overview is:

-1. Applications save data in MongoDB and add a "outbox" array field in your documents who will publish messages to Kafka.
+1. Applications save data in MongoDB and add a "outbox" array field with messages that will be published to Kafka.
 Example:

 ```json
 {